-Calculate the area and perimeter of the triangle, if the two sides are 51 cm and 110 cm long and angle them clamped is 130 °.
+Calculate the triangle area and perimeter, if the two sides are 51 cm and 110 cm long and angle them clamped is 130 °.

 Showing 0 comments:

-Next similar examples:
+Next similar math problems:

 - SAS triangle